Toxblh/KeychainExportPasswords/README.md

 # Second version

-I wrote an updated script with the help of MrC, pken and nickhass.
-This one functions the same way as pken's script above, but automates it further and doesn't require any external tools like MouseTools.
-It even logs into the Safari Password Preferences screen for you.If I knew more about Mac OS X UI Elements, I'm sure I could automate opening Safari, going to Preferences, choosing the Password tab and logging in, etc. However, this works and it's still fairly easy to execute.
-Takes about 8 seconds per URL/username/password combo to run.
-The 206 I had took approximately 30 minutes to run.

 Steps:
 - Open Safari, go to Preferences and click on the Password tab.
 - Open TextEdit, go to Format menu and click "Make Plain Text".